 During the same year, Fradreck started correspondence school, and his hunger for education was quenched when he took courses in Junior Management and Supervisory Development at the Institute of Management.
 In 1978, he was working at Benk Investments, a plastic manufacturing firm, as a general hand, then was promoted to production controller.
 The following year he began work at the Harare Bridge Club as a waiter.

-Zimbabwe's independence resurrected the old traditional rituals and rites that had been put on hold in the Mujuru family after the death of Muchatera.
+Zimbabwe's independence in 1980 resurrected the old traditional rituals and rites that had been put on hold in the Mujuru family after the death of Muchatera.
 In 1982, ceremonies resumed with the guidance of Muvirimi, a mhondoro spirit that came through Alois Taonezvi Mujuru (1945-2002) and Mushawatu, who came through Patricia Manjengwa, who has been closely related to the main Mujuru family line.
 The revival of the annual biras was a welcome relief to many, giving them the opportunity to pray and communicate with their ancestors.
-Fradreck has not missed a single family bira ever since they were revived in 1982.
+Fradreck has not missed a single family bira ever since they were revived in 1982, sometimes cutting international engagements short to get home in time for family ceremonies.

 Fradreck got his first personal instrument from Ephat Mujuru in 1981.
 Before that, he was using instruments from other ensembles when they played at functions.
 Fradreck remembers: